industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Export tags from TIA Portal and import them with WebES

-First of all, open our SIOS-Portal and search for the entry "109748955":
+First of all, open our SIOS-Portal and search for the entry "109748955" or click on this [link](https://support.industry.siemens.com/cs/document/109748955/simatic-scada-export-for-tia-portal?dti=0&lc=en-US) :

 ![import1](graphics/import1.PNG)